 I sit down with my Instructor an hour before my flight, who reviews the planning I have completed, checks the Aircraft Mass & Balance/ Performance and together we both review the most current weather, to ensure it is still viable to complete the lesson objectives and comply with Visual Flight Rules.
 My Instructor answers any last questions I have and at approximately 15:00 we head to the aircraft to give us ample time to take off for 15:30.

 Take off!
 We depart from Oxford on time at 15:30 exactly, make a note of the take off time and begin the lesson.
 Throughout the lesson I use the newfound navigational skills, with my instructor giving helpful tips and tricks and assisting where necessary.

-We land at Cranfield, taxi to parking, get out to stretch our legs and have a brief coffee and a cake at the café before we must return.
-I use this time to have a brief chat with my instructor about where I could have improved on my first leg to Cranfield for the way back.
+We land at Cranfield, taxi to parking, and get out to stretch our legs.
+We have coffee and cake at the café while the aircraft is refuelled, and I use this time to chat with my instructor about where I could have improved on my first leg to Cranfield, in preparation for the flight back.

-At approximately 17:00, we take off and return to London Oxford Airport, because of the wind pushing us along on the way back, this leg will only take 45 minutes!
+We take off and return to London Oxford Airport.
+Because of the wind pushing us along on the way back, this leg will only take 45 minutes!

 We land at Oxford, taxi to our stand, update the tech log and leave the aircraft with Operations who ensure the aircraft is prepared for the next flight.
-We head inside and have a brief 15 minute debrief where we both talk about the things that went well and the things for improvement.
+We head inside and have a 15 minute debrief where we talk about what went well and things to improve.
 My instructor will then type up a detailed debrief for me to review before our next flight.

 I return home, eat some dinner and then spend another 20 minutes reading the detailed debrief from my instructor on our Flight Management System.
-After this I have the rest of the evening off, it is also my day off tomorrow so I have a couple of drinks and watch a film with a few of my housemates before heading to bed, overall an action-packed, busy day!
+I have the rest of the evening off and, as it is also my day off tomorrow, I have a couple of drinks and watch a film with a few of my housemates before heading to bed, overall an action-packed, busy day!